 The tissue bank has been utilized by international experts from institutions such as the Dana-Farber Cancer Institute, the Royal Marsden Hospital, Mayo Clinic, and the National Cancer Institute.
-In exchange, the researchers must agree to return their data to IU so they the information can be widely shared.
+In exchange, the researchers must agree to return their data to IU School of Medicine so the information can be widely shared.
 The goal is to eliminate duplication of effort and expense and to hasten the discovery of a cure.

 But it is not only well-known and well-established researchers who can mine the tissue samples.
 The Virtual Tissue Bank allows anyone with a computer and an idea to conduct promising experiments involving healthy breast tissue – regardless of whether that be a researcher at Harvard or a high school science whiz half way around the world.
 Digital molecular data about samples are uploaded to a secure, user-friendly website.
 Through data mining and analysis tools, investigators may be able to answer important questions in breast cancer research without ever touching a tissue specimen.

 As part of the Precision Health Initiative, updates have been made to the Triple Negative Breast Cancer and Komen Tissue Bank Normal Samples Protocol to increase healthy and diseased tissue donation for research and deep characterization by the bioinformatics pillar and eventual storage in the data commons.
 The updates which have been submitted to the IRB for review and approval include adding an e-consent option and moving up conversations about research tissue donation to occur as part of the pre-surgery consult instead of day of surgery, which is current practice.